 We’ve all been there, right?
 Well, it can be even more of a hassle packing your carry-on when you’re traveling with allergies.

-Imagine that you don’t only have to jump through the hoops of security but you’ve also got to carry all the “extras” that food allergies require.
-Learning how to pack when you’re travelling with allergies sounds complicated, but with a bit of organization, it can be done successfully!
+Imagine that you don’t only have to jump through the hoops of security, but you’ve also got to carry all the “extras” that food allergies require.
+Learning how to pack when you’re traveling with allergies sounds complicated, but with a bit of organization, it can be done successfully!

 After years of perfecting the art of packing, I am now a practical packer.
-I’m willing to leave the extra options behind in order to travel hassle-free.
-For us “allergic reactors” who are travelling with allergies, it’s ALL about the extras in the carry-on bag – not the checked luggage that make the difference.
+I’m willing to leave the extra options behind to travel hassle-free.
+For us “allergic reactors” who are traveling with allergies, it’s ALL about the extras in the carry-on bag – not the checked luggage that makes the difference.

-What to pack in your carry-on when travelling with allergies:
+What to pack in your carry-on when traveling with allergies:

 Letter from allergist

 Now, let me explain the necessity of the how, where and why these items are on my list.
-Whether you have TSA pre-check or not (which if you are a frequent traveler you should definitely, without a doubt, get pre-check.
+Whether you have TSA pre-check or not (which if you are a frequent traveler you should, without a doubt, get pre-check.
 Just sayin’), you need to have a letter from your allergist specifying your allergies and that your medications are a life-saving necessity.
-In all likelihood, you will not end up using the letter, BUT I have needed it before and I would NOT leave without one.
+In all likelihood, you will not end up using the letter, BUT I have needed it before, and I would not leave without one.